Back

 Backcountry Safety

-Riding snowmobiles in the backcountry is like a match made in heaven.
-Sleds today can take you and your crew into the deepest reaches of the ranges, delivering an experience like none other.
-With that freedom, comes the responsibility to manage the safe return for everyone in your group.
+Sleds today can take you and your crew into the deepest reaches of the mountain, delivering an experience like no other.
+With that freedom comes the responsibility to manage the safety of your entire group.

 In many cases, the routes we follow to get to our favorite zones pass through avalanche terrain.
 The powder fields and tree lines are often surrounded by overhanging avalanche danger, too.
-Having the proper gear is one thing, but having the training and education to recognize avalanche terrain and manage your routes through the mountains is required to ensure that your adventure does not end in disaster.
+Having the proper gear is critical, but so is having the training and education to recognize avalanche terrain and manage your routes through the mountains.

 On average, 27 people are killed by avalanches in North America each year with 10 or more of those deaths on a snowmobile or snow bike (CAIC stats page).
-That’s why Arctic Cat has made AIARE, the American Institute for Avalanche Research and Education, our official avalanche safety partner.
-Arctic Cat believes that avalanche safety is a top priority and that everyone should be educated before riding in the mountains.
+That’s why Arctic Cat has partnered with the American Institute for Avalanche Research and Education (AIARE) to share the message that avalanche safety is a top priority and that everyone should be educated before riding in the mountains.

 Zones